-- Any pupils who are falling significantly outside of the range of expected academic achievement will be monitored. - Once a pupil has been identified as possibly having SEND, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression. - The SENDCO will be consulted as needed for support and advice and may wish to observe the pupil in class.

-Through the above actions it may be determine which level of provision the child will need to move, forward.

-- If a pupil has recently been removed from the SEND register they may also fall into this category as continued monitoring will be necessary. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - The pupil will be monitored by the school due to concern by parent or teacher but this does not automatically place the child on the school's SEND register.
+- Any pupils who are falling significantly outside of the range of expected academic achievement will be monitored. - Once a pupil has been identified as possibly having SEND, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - A five strategy plan will be developed and the outcomes discussed with the school SENDCo. - SENDCo may, if deemed necessary, observe the child in class and monitor the child's work. - If the child is making good progress, no further action at this time will be taken.
+However, if there are still concerns, the SENDCo and class teacher will have a recorded discussion concerning the child's progress and needs. - Parents and Children will be involved in developing a Pen Portrait of the child. - It will then be decided if a Support Plan is necessary and the level of provision needed.
+If Outside agencies are not already used, they may need to be contacted. - Support plans will be reviewed on a termly basis.
+They should involve the child, parent, teacher and SENDCo.
+Outside agencies may also be involved or reports included in the meeting. - If a pupil is found to be making good progress and no longer needs extra support, they should be removed from the register.
+They should still be monitored to ensure progress continues. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to share information and knowledge with the school. - The pupil will be monitored by the school due to concern by a parent or teacher but this does not automatically place the child on the school's SEND register.
 Any concerns will be discussed with parents informally or during parents evenings.
-The school, as an aid to further progression and for reference, will record all information. - Standards (Half Termly) meetings are used to monitor and assess the progress being made by all students.
+All information will be recorded by the school, as an aid to further progression and for reference. - Standards (Half Termly) meetings are used to monitor and assess the progress being made by all students.
 Further meetings may be arranged with teachers to discuss the progress of children who are likely to need SEND support.